sardus1970/JR_BLE_Gamepad/README.md

 ## Usage & Fine-tuning

-The default parameters of this sketch are tuned for maximum compatibility with gamepad drivers, not for maximum performance: They force a fixed 6-axis gamepad with low resolution (8-bit) and a 25Hz refresh rate, which is probably not what you want!
+The default parameters of this sketch are tuned for maximum compatibility with gamepad drivers, not for maximum performance!

+They force a fixed 6-axis gamepad with low resolution (8 bit) and a 25Hz refresh rate.
+Your transmitter can do a lot better than that!

 You should therefore modify the *Configurable parameters* in the main `JR_BLE_Gamepad` sketch, as explained in this section.